arkency/posts/posts/2015-05-05-building-an-event-sourced-application-using-rails-event-store.md

 end
 ```

-I usually create a helper methods to access event's attributes witch are stored in `@data` hash attribute of `RailsEventStore::Event`.
-And I like also to add class method `create` to build new event with explicitly given parameters, but a RailsEventStore::Event is also a good way of creating a domain event.
+I usually create a helper method to access event's attributes witch are stored the in `@data` hash attribute of `RailsEventStore::Event`.
+And I like also to add a class method `create` to build a new event with explicitly given parameters, but a RailsEventStore::Event is also a good way of creating a domain event.

 Ok, now when we have domain events defined let's apply them to our domain object.